Nimaoth/Nev/docs/plugins.md

             "description": "Does something",
         }
     },
     "permissions": {          // Default permissions.
-Can be overriden "filesystem": {
+Can be overriden by user who installs the plugin.
+        "filesystem": {
             "disallowAll": false,
             "allow": ["ws0://"],